jleahred/dynparser/README.md

 }
 ```

-The exit will be next AST
+The exit will be the next AST

     Rule(
         (